jfvilas/plugin-kwirth-backend/README.md

 ```

 It's easy to understand:
-  1. Everybody can access 'dev' namespace, since we have stated *no restrictions* at all (we added no 'dev' namespace in the namePermissions)
+  1. Everybody can access 'dev' namespace, since we have stated *no restrictions* at all (we added no 'dev' namespace in the namespacePermissions)
   2. 'stage' namespace can be accessed by group 'devops' and group 'admin'.
   3. The 'production' namespace can be accessed by the group of administrators ('admin' group) and the user Nicklaus Wirth ('nicklaus-wirth').